hz-b/rayx/docs/Tools/Code-Coverage.md

-# What is Code Coverage:
+# What is Code Coverage
 Analyzing your code Coverage is a necessary step in devloping complex big projects.

 Getting the code's coverage is simply generating a summary of how much a piece of code is executed and "covered".